AlexsLemonade/reproducible-research/docs/setup_instructions/setup_overview.md

 OpenScPCA currently only supports development on macOS or Linux.
 Therefore, you will need to install and set up for development using the Windows Subsystem for Linux, which provides you with a natively-running Ubuntu operating system on your Windows computer.

-Therefore, for most of the installations below (all except Visual Studio Code), you will install software directly into the WSL 2 side of your computer, _not_ the Windows side.
+For most of the installations below (all except Visual Studio Code), you will install software directly into the WSL 2 side of your computer, _not_ the Windows side.
 Even if you already have any of these softwares installed on the Windows side of your computer, you still need to install them on the WSL 2 side as described below.